Skip to Main Content

 When considering your feedback it is important to remember that feedback does not only come in the form of comments on formal academic work.
-Feedback may be more informal, through responses in lectures or tutorials or delivered to a whole group through canvas.
-It may also take the form of peer feedback during discussions, whether they take place in or outside a session.
-Make sure to include this when looking back at your feedback.
+Feedback may be more informal, through responses in lectures or tutorials or be delivered to a whole group.
+It may also take the form of peer feedback during discussions.
+It may be useful to consider this.

 This guide includes more information to help you consider your skills and experiences, deciding what you will do next to improve your academic assignments.